JDGTelus/sdm-tools/README.md

 4. **File Permissions**: Check that the tool has write access to create database and output files

 ### Dashboard Generation

+#### Vite SPA (Option 5b)
-- If dashboards don't generate, ensure JSON data files exist:
+- If build fails, ensure JSON data files exist:
-  - Run option 3 for sprint analytics dashboard
+  - Run option 3 to generate sprint analytics (`ux/web/data/team_sprint_stats.json`)
-  - Run option 4 for developer activity dashboard
+  - Run option 4 to generate developer activity (`ux/web/data/developer_activity.json`)
+- Verify Node.js and npm are installed (`node --version` should show 20.19+ or 22.12+)
+- Check that `reports-spa/` directory exists with `package.json`
+- Run `npm install` in the `reports-spa/` directory if dependencies are missing
+- Build output will be in `dist/reports/` directory

+#### Legacy HTML (Option 5a - Deprecated)
+- Ensure JSON data files exist (run options 3 and 4)
 - Check that the `ux/web/` directory contains the HTML template files
 - Verify the `dist/` directory is writable
-- The tool automatically detects which JSON file to use based on the HTML filename:
+- The tool automatically detects which JSON file to use based on the HTML filename
-  - Files with "activity" use `developer_activity.json`
-  - Files with "sprint" use `team_sprint_stats.json`
-  - Files with "kpi" use appropriate KPI data

 Feedback is welcome juan.gramajo@telus.com